Once upon a time in Western Europe, six countries decided to form an organisation called the European Coal and Steel Community or the ECSC.

 In 1958, the Common Assembly changed its name to the European Parliamentary Assembly.
 However, it remained a consultative body of appointed members.

-During this period, two other European organizations were formed in addition to the ECSC: the European Economic Community (ECC) and the European Atomic Energy Community (Euratom).
+During this period, two additional European bodies were formed to function alongside the ECSC: the European Economic Community (ECC) and the European Atomic Energy Community (Euratom).

-The European Parliamentary Assembly functioned for the three organizations, which all together came to be called the European Communties (EC).
+The European Parliamentary Assembly served as a consultative body for the three organisations, which all together came to be called the European Communities (EC).

 In 1962, the Assembly finally assumed its current name, the European Parliament.
 But it didn’t see any significant increase in powers until the 1970s.

-4. First European Parliament elections held in June 1979
+4. The first European Parliament elections were held in June 1979

 But none of the members of these bodies were directly elected to the European Communities.
 The obvious lack of democratic mechanisms fuelled the need for parliamentary elections.

-Finally in June 1979, the first European Parliament elections were held.
+Finally, in June 1979, the first European Parliament elections were held, and 410 Members of the European Parliament or MEPs were elected from nine countries.
 By this time, Britain, Denmark, and Ireland had joined the European Communities.
-Four hundred ten Members of the European Parliament or MEPs were elected from nine countries.

 5. The very first president of the elected European Parliament was a woman